 If you also signed up to become a Volunteer, join the HROS Volunteer Group to get involved.

-If you signed up to become a Member Company and contribute case studies, we appreciate your organization's willingness to open your kimono!
-We'll be reaching out to you with next steps in discussing and developing your #HROS case study.
-Be sure to complete this survey to tell us more about what you'd like to share with your peers.
+If you signed up to become a Member Company and contribute case studies, we appreciate your organization's willingness to share!
+Be sure to complete this survey to tell us more about what you'd like to share.